Ireland - A Closer Look At Investment Opportunities Within Europe

 So, overall, as you can see, there are a number of avenues for investment of the proceeds of the rights offering.

-|Any closing thoughts on the Irish equity market, or the Fund?
+Any closing thoughts on the Irish equity market, or the Fund?

-|I suppose my closing thoughts, as I think of Ireland, I think of Ireland at a macro-level as being a very well managed economy at this point in the cycle.
+I suppose my closing thoughts, as I think of Ireland, I think of Ireland at a macro-level as being a very well managed economy at this point in the cycle.
 I think the economy itself is in a very strong recovery phase.
 And that we’re far from any sort of peak in the economy or any concerns about the next recession.
 So, I think that’s a number of years away.
 So, a very, very stable macro-environment.

 I think in terms of our neighbors, as we’ve already discussed, the UK short-term is definitely a headwind and something that I think from a portfolio point of view, I have well managed.
 I think on the opposite to that, other trading partners such as the US and in particular Europe are in a very, very strong stead.